Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 North Texas Stats and Trends

-- North Texas has eight wins against the spread in 12 games this year.
+- In North Texas' 12 games this season, it has eight wins against the spread.

-- North Texas' games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).
+- North Texas' games this season have hit the over on four of 11 set point totals (36.4%).

 - North Texas is 6-0 against the spread and 5-2 overall when the team records more than 23.8 points.

-- When North Texas amasses more than 372.8 yards, the team is 6-2 against the spread and 5-4 overall.
+- In games that North Texas totals over 372.8 yards, the team is 6-2 against the spread and 5-4 overall.

 - The Mean Green have turned the ball over one more time (16 total) than the RedHawks have forced a turnover (15) this season.